(A) A chiropractic physician who has had his or her chiropractic license and/or acupuncture certificate disciplined shall:

 (5) Advise the board of any changes in employment or residence addresses or telephone numbers within fifteen days of any such change;

-(6) If the board's action includes revocation or active suspension for thirty days or greater, promptly notify in writing all patients who have been under such chiropractic physician's care within the preceding six months of his or her inability to provide further chiropractic and/or acupuncture services.
-The chiropractic physician shall notify the patients in the writing as to the location of their files and what arrangements have been made to permit them to access their files, as well as a method for them to seek chiropractic care elsewhere.
-For suspensions of shorter duration, the chiropractic physician shall take reasonable measures to ensure his or her patients have continuity of care and access to their records.
+(D) If the board's action includes revocation or suspension for thirty days or greater and the chiropractic physician's office will be closed during the revocation or suspension, promptly notify in writing all patients who have been under such chiropractic physician's care within the preceding six months of his or her inability to provide further chiropractic and/or acupuncture services.
+The chiropractic physician shall notify the patients in writing as to the location of their files and what arrangements have been made to permit them to access their files, as well as a method for them to seek chiropractic care elsewhere.
+For revocations or suspensions less than thirty days, the chiropractic physician shall take reasonable measures to ensure his or her patients have continuity of care and access to their records.

-(8) If revoked or actively suspended for six months or greater, within thirty days of the effective date of the action deliver to the board the original chiropractic license and/or acupuncture certificate and current year's renewal card(s);
+(E) If revoked or suspended for six months or greater, within thirty days of the effective date of the action deliver to the board the original chiropractic license and/or acupuncture certificate .

-(12) If revoked or suspended actively for more than one year, the chiropractic physician may be required to take an examination prior to reinstatement of his or her license to good standing.
+(G) If revoked or suspended for more than one year, the chiropractic physician may be required to take an examination prior to reinstatement of his or her license to good standing.

 Promulgated Under: 119.03